bltpzdc/bltpzdc/README.md

 I am a 3rd grade student 👨‍🎓 of ITMO University, Saint Petersburg, Russia
 - :telescope: I am studying in the direction of computer science and computer engineering.

-- :seedling: Шmproving my ылшдды in software and system development.
+- :seedling: Improving my skills in software and system development.

 - :zap: In my free time, I solve problems on LeetCode and read tech books.